-I am honored and excited to serve as the 18th chair of the Department of Civil, Environmental and Geodetic Engineering (CEGE).
-My goal is to make the department a more dynamic academic environment, dedicated to the development of student innovation, excellence in interdisciplinary research and active collaboration and engagement with industry and alumni.
+Welcome to the Department of Civil, Environmental and Geodetic Engineering.
+CEGE is dedicated to the development of student innovation, excellence in interdisciplinary research and active collaboration and engagement with industry and alumni.

 The Ohio State University Discovery Themes initiative (discovery.osu.edu) is providing new and exciting opportunities for our department to grow and further our expertise.
 I look forward to working with my colleagues to build more strategic alliances and capitalize on our interdisciplinary strengths.
 Our department and its research collaborators are uniquely positioned to address several challenges defined by the Discovery Themes.

 Recently, CEGE took a lead in the preparation of a proposal, submitted to the Provost’s office, on “smart cities and data analytics.”
 It proposes hiring an interdisciplinary faculty cluster in CEGE and collaborating departments.
 Over the past century, technological innovations have transformed the fabric of our cities and how we plan and manage urban services and activities.
 The modern world has recently witnessed a major technological transformation in the abundant use of sensing, communication and social networking by governments, organizations, and individuals.
 This has resulted in massive amounts of diverse data and creative interactions leading to what is considered smart cities.
 By leveraging advances in sensor technologies, data analytics and urban experiments, we are introducing a paradigm shift that results in a new data-driven approach to how cities are being designed, planned and operated.